-If you publish an untrue statement about a person, which is damaging to their reputation, they may take a libel action against you.
-This will also apply if you allow someone else to publish something libellous on your webpage if you know about it and don’t take prompt action to remove it.
-A successful libel claim against you or organisation (the council) could result in an award of damages against you.
+If you publish an untrue statement about a person, which is damaging to their reputation, they may take libel action against you.
+This will also apply if you allow someone else to publish something libelous on your webpage if you know about it and don’t take prompt action to remove it.
+A successful libel claim against you or the organisation (the council) could result in an award of damages against you.

 Placing images or text on your site from a copyrighted source (for example extracts from publications or photos) without permission is likely to breach copyright.
-Avoid publishing anything you are unsure about, or seek permission in advance.
+Avoid publishing anything you are unsure about or seek permission in advance.
 Breach of copyright may result in an award of damages against you.

 Avoid publishing the personal data of individuals unless you have their express written permission.

-In addition you should be aware of the following:
+In addition, you should be aware of the following:

 Treat others with respect.